 - Hardwood frame: A recliner with a hardwood frame will be more durable and able to support more weight than a recliner with a plywood frame.
 However, a recliner with a hardwood frame will likely be the more expensive option.

 - Thick plywood frame: While plywood is not as strong and durable as hardwood, a recliner with a thick plywood frame can still be a quality option.
 A recliner with a plywood frame may be a more budget-friendly option and should still be able to support a good amount of weight.
 Read the manufacturer’s product specifications to ensure that a recliner will meet specific size and weight needs.

 For the upholstery, consider the comfort level, breathability, and ease of cleaning of each upholstery option.

-- Fabric: Fabric can be very soft, and, if a tighter weave is used, it can also be quite durable.
+- Fabric: Fabric can be very soft and, if a tighter weave, quite durable.
 Fabric absorbs heat more slowly than other material types, so it can keep you cooler as you relax.
 Cotton and polyester are two fabrics commonly used to upholster recliners.
 Cotton is breathable and durable; it is also soft and comfortable.
-Polyester is also highly durable, stain resistant, and easy to clean.
-However, polyester is not as breathable as cotton.
+Polyester is also highly durable, stain-resistant, and easy to clean, but not as breathable as cotton.
 High-performance fabrics are also used on some recliners.
 Like standard fabrics, they are soft and breathable but are easier to clean and resist stains, making them a better choice for homes with children or pets.

 - Leather: Leather suits both formal and casual spaces.
 It has a very soft and smooth feel and is also long lasting.
-If you have pets that may scratch your furniture, leather may not be the best choice, as it could tear more easily.
 Leather is available in a variety of shades and is also easy to clean, but it is expensive, so those with pets may wish to go a different route, as a pet’s claws may scratch or tear leather.

-- Vinyl: If you want the look of leather but don’t want the higher cost, vinyl can be a less expensive choice.
-Vinyl is durable and easy to clean but may start to peel after some time.
+- Vinyl: For the look of leather at a more reasonable cost, consider vinyl.
+It is easy to clean and fairly durable, but it may start to peel over time.

-- Microfiber: Microfiber is a stain- and water-resistant fabric made from polyester.
+- Microfiber: Microfiber is a stain- and water-resistant polyester fabric.
 It has a velvety smooth texture and doesn’t fade as quickly as some other fabrics.

-- Microsuede: Microsuede offers a suede-leather feel but is stain-proof, pet-friendly, and significantly less expensive than real natural suede.
+- Microsuede: Microsuede offers a suede-leather feel but is stainproof, pet-friendly, and significantly less expensive than genuine suede.
 Millions of ultrafine polyester fibers are used to create this very soft material.

 In addition to the materials used for the frame and upholstery of the recliner, also consider the type of padding used in the seat cushion.